johnshields/GoodVibrations-MR-Game/README.md

 # Good Vibrations Game
-A Dog Simulator controlled by Voice Commands and/or Keyboard & Mouse Input.
+A Dog Simulator/Game controlled by Voice Commands and/or Keyboard & Mouse Input.